DanooshanS/CSCI3055U-Final-Project/README.md

      ArithmeticError -> "Cannot divide by 0"
 end
 ```
-     Specialized Library: File
+     Specialized Library: File ; See example9.ex for examples
                           Multiple methods for File available for use can be found at https://hexdocs.pm/elixir/File.html
 ```elixir
 #ASSUMING helloworld.txt exists and contains one line "Hello World":
 FileName = "helloworld.txt"